 Correlations between Chlorinated Ethenes in RGA Groundwater Samples

-Correlations between the concentrations of various chlorinated ethenes in the RGA groundwaters reveal relationships between them, which may provide further insights into the abiotic and biotic degradation of TCE and other chlorinated ethenes as additional stable carbon isotope and other data are collected.
+Correlations between the concentrations of various chlorinated ethenes in the RGA groundwater reveal relationships between them, which may provide further insights into the abiotic and biotic degradation of TCE and other chlorinated ethenes as additional stable carbon isotope and other data are collected.
 Table 5 shows Pearson correlation results between the various chlorinated ethenes in RGA groundwater samples (including samples from the LRGA, MRGA and URGA).
 Each of the correlations in Table 5 is followed by the number of sample pairs in the correlation.

 The Pearson correlations in Table 5 were tested for significance using the two-tailed t test procedures in Davis (1986, 66-67, 87-92).
 The null hypothesis for each of the 15 correlations states that the two tested parameters are independent.
 The results in Table 5 involve a set of comparisons where each parameter is compared with all of the others.
 The data set in Table 5 introduces a family wise error problem (Keppel 1991, 164-170), where the probability of committing a Type I error at the traditional α = 0.05 with the 15 comparisons in Table 5 is 54%.
 That is, there is a 54% probability of rejecting a null hypothesis and an accepting a correlation as significant when in reality it is not.
 To avoid a family wise error, α was reduced to 0.01, which reduces the probability of committing a Type I error to about 14%.
 Although this increases the chance of committing a Type II error, where significant correlations may be rejected as insignificant, with these data it would be better to miss a correlation than have a high probability of committing a Type 1 error.
 To better approximate the required normal distributions for the t tests, log10 values were used in the calculations (Davis 1986, 66-67, 87-92).